Fun for families at Standen House and Garden

 Today the tradition of the Little Room is continued, as it is a place for fun and games and there are a range of toys and dressing up for families to enjoy on a visit to Standen.
 Access to the Little Room is via a set of stairs on the House terrace.

-Find the den building area to build your own den, put on a play in the base camp theatre and get lost in the higgledy-piggledy fence.
 On Rock Top Walk you can also find Bothy nestled in the trees which is a great place to stop for a rest on your big adventure.
 Please note that access to the Plantation and Bothy does involve steps up to the area and may not be suitable for buggies.

 50 things to do before you're 11 3/4

 Tick off more '50 things' activities in the garden and woodland.
 You can roll down a really big hill, build a den or track wild animals.
 Pick up a scrapbook and collect your stickers from visitor reception.